pingidentity/pingidentity-devops-getting-started/docs/reference/config.md

 | OUT               | /opt/out          | rw  | Combo of product bits/configuration resulting in running container configuration.                                 |
 | PERSISTENT VOLUME |                   | rw  | Persistent location of product bits/configuration in external storage (i.e. AWS EBS)                              |

-Because of many factors of how an image is deployed, the options available and recommended for use of the elements in the previous table can vary greatly:
+Because of these many factors affecting how an image is deployed, the configuration options for use of the elements in the previous table can vary greatly, depending on factors such as:

 * Deployment Environment - Kubernetes, Cloud Vendor, Local Docker
 * CI/CD Tools - Kubectl, Helm, Kustomize, Terraform